canonical/charmed-magma-orchestrator/orchestrator-bundle/documentation/how-to-guides/deploy_on_azure_aks.md

-# How-to: Deploy Magma Orchestrator on AWS with EKS
+# How-to: Deploy Magma Orchestrator on Azure with AKS

-The goal of this document is to detail how to deploy Magma's Orchestrator on AWS with EKS.
-To do so, we will setup EKS, bootstrap a Juju controller, deploy Magma Orchestrator and configure A records.
+The goal of this document is to detail how to deploy Magma's Orchestrator on Azure with AKS.
+To do so, we will set up a AKS cluster, bootstrap a Juju controller, deploy Magma Orchestrator and configure A records.

 ### Pre-requisites